Breazile/MandoPuterPi/README.md

 1) Setup the Raspberry Pi Zero or Zero W
 2) Solder the LCD
 3) Connect power

-4) Optional - customize the sequence
+**Optional** - customize the sequence (details below)

 That's it, no need to write any code or use any other fancy tools.
 The default setup will display text sequences, so no editing is required.
 The character sequences are as close as I can get analyzing many frames from the show and behind the scenes.
 From there you can make changes to the sequence, or add images or GIF animations.

 ### 1a.
 Raspberry Pi Zero W Setup

 These steps only apply to the Zero W board (Wi-Fi version).
+If you have a Raspberry Pi Zero follow steps in 1b below.
 Setup is simple, we will complete these steps:
 - Download the right image to your PC and flash it to the SD card
 - Customize your Wi-Fi setting, so you can access it remotely.
 This is not required, but another way to connect and configure your MandoPuter if you do not have a keyboard and monitor connected to it
 - Insert the SD card into the Pi and power on